-When a Windows computer that is running a Centrify Agent is not configured to use multi-factor authentication, you can use a local account to rescue that system when it cannot connect to the Centrify Identity platform.
+When a Windows computer that is running a Centrify Agent is not configured to use multi-factor authentication, you can use a local account to rescue that system when it cannot connect to the Centrify Platform.

 Local users do not require MFA challenge.
 For non-safe mode in Windows Operating System:

 - With Centrify Privilege Elevation Service (zone mode) a local user can log in without MFA whenever they cannot connect to the Centrify Platform.
 The exception is that the local user does not assign roles for either "Window login permit" or "rescue user."